devalot/hs-exceptions/slides.md

   * Exceptions are asynchronous.

-  * You need to mask exceptions in critical code.
+  * Need to mask exceptions in critical code.

+  * Probably don't want unevaluated exceptions leaking out.

 # There's a Package For That